Workers of the World Profiles

 Yacht Stews Must Be Prepared for Anything Demanding Guests Request (or Might Request)

 Steph Dyson is a freelance adventure travel writer, photographer and guidebook author specialising in South America.
-She has written for numerous publications, frequently on volunteering.
+Steph left the Greater Manchester area, where she was an English teacher for five years, to live and work in Bolivia, Peru and Chile.
+She has written for numerous publications, frequently on volunteering, and has also worked as a SEO content manager.

 The Wrong Way Home